FCG-labs/atflee_react-native-calendar-strip/README.md

 To properly make a release build, import the appropriate "Locale" module using the following steps.
 Not importing the locale module will crash the release build (though the dev build will work).

-1- import momentJs module:
+1- install dayjs with locales:
-> $ yarn add moment
+> $ yarn add dayjs

 or

-> $ npm install moment
+> $ npm install dayjs

-2- Go to your index.js and import the specific "Locale" after the main moment import.
+2- Go to your index.js and import the specific locale before using CalendarStrip.
 Ex:
 ```
-import 'moment';
+import dayjs from 'dayjs';
-import 'moment/locale/fr';  // language must match config
+import 'dayjs/locale/fr';  // language must match config
+import utc from 'dayjs/plugin/utc';
-import moment from 'moment-timezone';  // only if timezone is needed
+dayjs.extend(utc);  // only if timezone is needed
+// CalendarStrip attempts to load the locale automatically, but bundlers
+// may require the locale file to be imported explicitly as above.
 ```

 The locale import must match the language specified in the locale config (example below).